Ending the Captivity of Whales and Dolphins Act: History

-In 2015, then-Senator Wilfred Moore of the Senate of Canada introduced Bill S-203.
+In December 2015, then-Senator Wilfred Moore of the Senate of Canada introduced Bill S-203.
 At the time of its introduction, only two facilities kept live cetaceans in Canada.
-Marineland of Canada kept beluga whales, dolphins and a killer whale, and Vancouver Aquarium kept one killer whale.
+Marineland of Canada kept beluga whales, dolphins and a killer whale, and Vancouver Aquarium kept one dolphin, two beluga whales, two harbour porpoises, and a false killer whale.

 Both Marineland and the Vancouver Aquarium opposed the bill.
 Marineland believes that it advances an agenda of entrenching animal rights into the legal framework: "the granting of the rights of a person to whales — what activists call a 'non- human person' — and then to other species".
 The bill would "fundamentally and critically damage Marineland" and "essentially destroy Marineland's future".
 Marineland believes that it has enough belugas, but it would like to get some more porpoises in the future and a companion for its one orca.
 The Canada's Accredited Zoos and Aquariums (CAZA) association issued an open letter asking the Senators to reject the bill.
 The Vancouver Aquarium opposed the bill on the grounds it would impede their research and not allow them to put on display any animals under rescue or it felt were not releasable to the wild.

 In September 2017, Green Party of Canada leader Elizabeth May filed a complaint to the Parliament of Canada's Lobbying Commissioner about Marineland's breaches of the Canadian Lobbying Act.
 Marineland had privately lobbied Members of Parliament and Senators without registering with the Lobbying Commissioner in efforts to stop Bill S-203.
 Marineland's lawyer Andrew Burns registered as a lobbyist in May 2018.

 Conservatives in the Senate, led by Senator Don Plett, used procedural obstruction to keep the bill from moving to a vote.
 In June 2018, the senators added amendments intended to exclude Marineland and the Vancouver Aquarium from being covered by the bill.
 The bill was passed by the Senate in October 2018 and was sent to the House of Commons of Canada.

 The bill passed first reading in the House of Commons and was referred to the Fisheries Committee for review.
 Burns appeared at a House Fisheries Committee meeting in March 2019, to propose an amendment regarding future beluga births at Marineland, claiming the new law is unconstitutional.
 Senator Murray Sinclair, the bill's second sponsor in the Senate and a former judge, told MPs no one is going to be prosecuted when currently pregnant belugas give birth.
 In the opinion of Sinclair and May, Burns was only intending to delay the bill, so that it could not be passed before the end of the current session of the Parliament of Canada.
 The bill was passed by committee without amendments.

 Faced with a backlog of bills prior to the conclusion of the session of Parliament before the 2019 election, the Trudeau government extended the hours that the Commons would sit.
 The Act passed third and final reading in the House of Commons on June 10, 2019.
 It received Royal Assent on June 21, 2019.